Teguimene/example_food_ontology_website/README.md

-**Site web représentant une ontology basée sur les habitudes alimentaire au RWANDA**
+**Website representing an ontology based on eating habits in RWANDA**

-1. Tout d'abord décompressez le dossier contenant le server Jena fuseki ;
+1. First unzip the folder containing the Jena fuseki server;
-2. Une fois le dossier décompressé, ouvez-le et faite un clique droit sur "fuseki-server" et choisissez l'option "Run as a program ou lancer comme un programme en français" ;
+2. Once the folder is unzipped, open it and right-click on "fuseki-server" and choose the option "Run as a program or launch as a program in French";
-3. Notre server est déjà lancé.
-Pour y accéder, ouvrez votre navigateur et tapez sur la barre de recherche "localhost:3030", vous devrez appercevoir l'interface de Jena ;
+3. Our server is already launched.
+To access it, open your browser and type in the search bar "localhost:3030", you should see the Jena interface;
-4. Sur le menu horizontal en haut, cliquez sur "manage".
-Puis sur le bouton  "new  dataset" en bas sur la liste.
-Dans cette interface, choisissez l'option "Persistent (TDB2) – dataset will persist across Fuseki" restartsé pour permettre la sauvegarde de nos données de manière persistente et comme nom du dataset mettez "food" et cliquez sur "create dataset" ;
+4. On the horizontal menu at the top, click on "manage".
+Then on the "new dataset" button at the bottom of the list.
+In this interface, choose the option "Persistent (TDB2) - dataset will persist across Fuseki" restarted to allow the saving of our data in a persistent way and as the name of the dataset put "food" and click on "create dataset";
-5. Une fois le dataset crée, il ne reste plus qu'a le populer.
-Dans la liste affiché après la création, choisissez la ligne correspondante à votre dataset et cliquez sur "add data" puis sur "select file".
-Naviguez jusqu'à mon dossier et choisissez le fichier "foodOntology.ttl" et enfin cliquez sur "upload all" ;
+5. Once the dataset is created, all that remains is to populate it.
+In the list displayed after creation, choose the line corresponding to your dataset and click on "add data" then on "select file".
+Navigate to my folder and choose the file "foodOntology.ttl" and finally click on "upload all";

-6. Il ne reste plus qu'a utiliser l'application.
-Ouvrez le fichier foodOntology.html sur votre navigateur et consommez l'application.
+6. All that remains is to use the application.
+Open the foodOntology.html file on your browser and consume the application.

-***NB : *** - Si vous voulez ajouter un plat, utilisez le fichier foodDatas.txt pour avoir quelques exemples de plat à utiliser car ceux-ci ont des images sur github ; <br /> - Si vous voulez exécuter une requête dans l'espace de endpoint, utilisez la requête fournit dans le fichier foodDadas car le retour de l'exécution correspond à cette requête.
+***NB: *** - If you want to add a dish, use the foodDatas.txt file to have some examples of dishes to use because they have images on github; <br /> - If you want to execute a query in the endpoint space, use the query provided in the foodDadas file because the return of the execution corresponds to this query.

-***Bonne utilisation !***
+***Happy use!***